Dinaamagdy/recordchain/JumpScale9RecordChain/servers/gedis2/README.md

 and have their own set of `custom redis commands` Gedis exposes these commands automatically.

-You create an `app/instance server` and you can get a `client` that can connect tpo your app and execute the commands easily
+You create an `app/instance server` and you can get a `client` that can connect to your app and execute the commands easily

 Since `gedis` is a `TCP` level framework, it's very fast and efficient